shadowed1/Chard/README.md

 - `chard uninstall` Remove Chard.
 Refresh shell to remove .bashrc entries.
 - `chard cat` List Portage catalogues.
 - `chard help` Show help examples.

-Chard appends its paths to ChromeOS, ensuring it never overrides system commands. <br>
-Entering `chard root` will chroot into chard, becoming a fully sandboxed environment.<br>

 *Does not alter files ouside of /usr/local/* <br>
 *When Installer finishes or exits the log file, 'chardbuild.log', is copied to ChromeOS Downloads folder.* <br>